2017 Winter Universiade: Almaty

 Earlier it was reported that Kazakhstan would spend $950 million on Winter Universiade 2017.
 An Ice Palace, two ice rinks, an Athletic Village and international airport terminal and many more other sport and non-sport venues were to be built in Almaty for the event.
 The cost is considered small, and it is because some of the objects had already been built for the 7th Asian Winter Games, part of the competition which also took place in Almaty, and certain existing and remodeled venues.
 Kazakhstan chose bandy, ski jumping, Nordic combined, freestyle skiing and speed skating as optional sports, with bandy being in the form of demonstration.
 However, after tightening the budget, bandy was removed.

 Almaty Region

 Schedule

 The competition schedule for the 2017 Winter Universiade is shown as follows: The opening ceremony of the 28th Winter Universiade was held on 29 January 2017.
 A total of 1,604 athletes from 56 countries arrived in Almaty to compete in 85 events and 12 types of sports.

-Withdrawn events
+Cancelled events

 Bandy was supposed to debut as a demonstration sport.
 However, after tightening of the budget, Bandy was no longer part of the programme.

 On January 17, it was announced the cancellation of pairs competition in the figure skating due to the low number of entrants.
 Only two pairs from Russia were registered in the event, which forced the cancellation of the same, according to the rules of FISU.